dolmades/dolmades-cli/docs/MAIN.md

 Dolmades make heavy use of the following underlying technologies:

- * Docker: for the wine base images
+ * Docker+DockerHub: for the dolmades base images
  * udocker + proot: for user-level containerization
- * wine
+ * wine + winetricks: for running windows application in Linux

 ## Features

-* GOG games support: generate a template for games in your personal GOG collection and install it within minutes
+* GOG games support: Generate a template for games in your personal GOG collection and install it within minutes.
-* sandboxing: dolmades are isolated between each other and from the host system
+* Ease-of-use: Dolmades are designed to support any linux distro and require no special permissions.
-* compatibility: recipes are designed to create functional dolmades across various systems (hardware, distros)
+* Compatibility: Recipes are designed to create functional dolmades across various systems (hardware, distros).
-* mobility: dolmades are designed to be portable across various system (hardware, distros)
+* Mobility: Dolmades are designed to be portable across various system (hardware, distros).
+* Safety&Security: Dolmades are isolated from each other and from the host system.
+Breaking one will leave all others unaffected, and you won't be able to harm your host system unless you use shares.

-* for users
+* Users
-  * creation: cook your application using recipes and install a desktop symlink
+  * Creation: Cook your application using recipes and install a desktop symlink.
-  * target launcher: lists all installed applications and select which one to run
+  * Target launcher: Displays a selection of all installed applications and you choose which one to run.
-  * shares: bind selected paths from the host system to windows drives
+  * Shares: Bind selected paths from the host system to windows drives inside a dolmade.
-  * import/export functionality (EXPERIMENTAL, requires user names to remain identical)
+  * Import&Export functionality - this is EXPERIMENTAL and requires user names to remain identical!

-* for developers:
+* Developers:
-  * create recipes: use the existing Dolmadefiles as template for your own win-only apps
+  * Create recipes: Use the existing Dolmadefiles as template for your own win-only apps.
-  * debug mode: examine problems, add fixes and rebuild the application
+  * Debug mode: Examine problems, add fixes and rebuild the application.
-  * selectable base: choose between between several wine versions (currently stable, devel, staging)
+  * Selectable base: Choose between between several wine versions (currently stable, devel, staging).

 ## Features of the next release

-* Improve import/export to work across changing user names
+* Improved Import&Export to work across changing user names
 * Recipe specification: complete syntax
 * Lots of refactoring / bug fixing